DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/13simplysmart.md

-product to a Premium version, which also made it possible for users to support him in maintaining the service.[^13simplysmart_5] Working simultaneously at a company and a charity, his long-term goal was to make his products profitable enough to live off of them.
+product to a Premium version, which also made it possible for users to support him in maintaining the service.[^13simplysmart_5] Working simultaneously at a company and a charity, his long-term goal was to make his products profitable enough to live off them.
 He had been earning money since he was sixteen, and continued to do so.

 But how does he manage to maintain his IG account and a K amount of